araujosemacento/pyodide-files-serve/docs/configuration/environment-variables.en.md

 - ✅ Never commit `.env` files with real data
 - ✅ Use `.env.example` as template
 - ✅ Configure Secrets in GitHub for sensitive variables
-- ✅ Use encryption for variables in public repositories
+- ✅ Use dotenvx encryption for variables in public repositories
+- ✅ Keep `.env` for development and `.env.ci` for production
+- ✅ Never commit `.env.keys` to the repository

 ## 🛠️ Troubleshooting